Where to Stay in Baguio

 Resort Hotels (Camp John Hay)

-Skip the city center—The Manor and The Forest Lodge are Baguio's resort tier, tucked inside the Camp John Hay pine forest.
-Full hotel services, dining, recreation, grounds that work as a destination.
+The Manor and The Forest Lodge represent Baguio's resort tier, properties set in the Camp John Hay pine forest with full hotel services, dining, recreation, and grounds that function as a destination in their own right.
 Guests often spend the better part of their stay without leaving the property.

 Best for: Couples, families wanting resort amenities, golfers, those celebrating occasions